MediaArea/MediaConch/DesignNarrative.md

 MediaArea sees community involvement as a key factor of evaluating the success of the project.
 To encourage this, during the prototype phase MediaArea will perform the development work for command line utilities, graphical user interfaces, and documentation in publicly accessible repositories at github.com.
 We will set up an online set of project resources such as public access to a corpus of test media, an IRC channel, and a responsive public issue tracker.

+In order to foster and demonstrate a focus on interoperability throughout the project, MediaArea will work with Artefactual in order to facilitate integration of resulting project components into Archivematica, a digital repository focused on OAIS.
+This collaboration will bring the availability of additional OAIS and digital preservation expertise to the project and provide an additional means for the project deliverables to be made available to users.

 ## Introduction of Featured Formats

 During the development phases MediaArea will focus on one container format, Matroska, and two streams, LPCM and FFV1.
 The design work of MediaArea will address formats and codecs through a modular architecture so that other formats or codecs may easily be added alongside or after development.